1981 United Nations Secretary-General selection: 1986 selection

 As Javier Pérez de Cuéllar's first term came to a close in 1986, the United Nations faced mounting financial difficulties.
-After the United States Congress cut the U.S. contribution to the U.N., Pérez said that he would only serve another term if the Reagan administration would agree to pay the U.S. dues.
-Pérez, who had undergone quadruple-bypass surgery in August 1986, said, "I don't have to make a sacrifice and die with my ship."
+After the United States Congress cut the U.S. contribution to the U.N., Pérez de Cuéllar said that he would only serve another term if the Reagan administration would agree to pay the U.S. dues.
+Pérez de Cuéllar, who had undergone quadruple-bypass surgery in August 1986, said, "I don't have to make a sacrifice and die with my ship."
 If he could live his life over again, he said he would have become a concert pianist instead of Secretary-General, "but in my country, that was only for girls."

 On 2 October 1986, ambassadors from the permanent members of the Security Council met with Pérez and drafted him to serve another term.
 On 10 October 1986, the Security Council voted unanimously to select Javier Pérez de Cuéllar for a second term as secretary-general.
 Although Pérez received only "hints" of financial support for the U.N., he felt obligated to accept his selection.
 "To decline in such circumstances would have been tantamount to abandoning a moral duty toward the United Nations," he said in his acceptance speech.